-These realities have led many national security experts to conclude that congressional action is needed to encourage additional foreign national STEM advanced degree holders to be admitted to the US, as evidenced by the concerns expressed by over 45 national security experts and officials from both Democratic and Republican administrations in a letter in the last (117th) congress to congressional leadership (Snyder & Allen-Ebrahimian, 2022).
+These realities have led many national security experts to conclude that congressional action is needed to encourage additional foreign national STEM advanced degree holders to be admitted to the United States, as evidenced by the concerns expressed by more than 45 national security experts and officials from both Democratic and Republican administrations in a letter in the last (117th) Congress to congressional leadership (Snyder and Allen-Ebrahimian 2022).

-This focus on critical and emerging technologies (National Science and Technology Council, 2024) in DoD-funded activities is more broadly consistent with a changing target of federal support for the national defense, which incorporates innovation and economic competitiveness.
+This focus on critical and emerging technologies (National Science and Technology Council 2024) in DoD-funded activities is more broadly consistent with a changing target of federal support for the national defense, which incorporates innovation and economic competitiveness.
 Instead of defense funding to support DoD narrowly, there is a movement toward a much broader conceptualization of the US national security innovation base.
 As described by the Congressional Research Service (2023), during the first 150 years of its history, the United States devoted relatively few resources to the management and maintenance of a permanent defense industrial base.
-Dating back roughly to America's entry into World War II, the concept of a defense industrial base - generally used to refer to a broad set of organizations that supply the US government, primarily but not exclusively the US Department of Defense (DOD), with materials and services for defense purposes - has featured much more centrally in national security and national defense policy discussions.
-In recent years, the policy emphasis has shifted further towards what is often described as the National Security Innovation Base.
-To reference one definition from the Ronald Reagan Presidential Foundation & Institute, the National Security Innovation Base is defined as a broad array of actors including various research centers and laboratories, universities and academia, venture capital, and the innovative systems of American allies and partners - noting "In order to sustain America's competitive advantage and to achieve its national security objectives, the common purpose and coordinated efforts of these key stakeholders are vital."
-The 2022 National Defense Strategy (US Department of Defense, 2022) is one recent federal agency document echoing this focus, noting "...we will act urgently to build enduring advantages across the defense ecosystem - the Department of Defense, the defense industrial base, and the array of private sector and academic enterprises that create and sharpen the Joint Force's technological edge."
+Dating back roughly to America's entry into World War II, the concept of a defense industrial base-generally used to refer to a broad set of organizations that supply the US government, primarily but not exclusively the DoD, with materials and services for defense purposes-has featured much more centrally in national security and national defense policy discussions.
+In recent years, the policy emphasis has shifted further toward what is often described as the national security innovation base.
+To reference one definition from the Ronald Reagan Presidential Foundation and Institute, the national security innovation base is defined as a broad array of actors including various research centers and laboratories, universities and academia, venture capital, and the innovative systems of American allies and partners, noting, "In order to sustain America's competitive advantage and to achieve its national security objectives, the common purpose and coordinated efforts of these key stakeholders are vital."
+(Ronald Reagan Presidential Foundation & Institute 2024) The 2022 National Defense Strategy (US Department of Defense 2022) is one recent federal agency document echoing this focus, noting, "We will act urgently to build enduring advantages across the defense ecosystem-the Department of Defense, the defense industrial base, and the array of private sector and academic enterprises that create and sharpen the Joint Force's technological edge."

-Thus, industries producing goods or services critical to national defense are often the leading examples, but from a policy perspective these are frequently addressed together with goods such as semiconductors that are also strategically significant - for a variety of reasons including supply chain dynamics (Hunt & Zwetsloot, 2020).
-Neufeld (2022) argues that looking at strategic technology sectors, the workforce share with advanced STEM degrees is often quite high: around 50% of the workforce at Taiwan Semiconductor Manufacturing Company (Taiwan Semiconductor Manufacturing Company, 2020), and around 70% for quantum computing (Kaur & Venegas-Gomez, 2022) as well as machine learning and data science (Kaggle, 2019).
+Thus, industries producing goods or services critical to national defense are often the leading examples, but from a policy perspective these are frequently addressed together with goods such as semiconductors that are also strategically significant-for a variety of reasons including supply chain dynamics (Hunt and Zwetsloot 2020).
+Neufeld (2022) argues that looking at strategic technology sectors, the workforce share with advanced STEM degrees is often quite high: around 50% of the workforce at Taiwan Semiconductor Manufacturing Company (Taiwan Semiconductor Manufacturing Company 2020), and around 70% for quantum computing (Kaur and Venegas-Gomez 2022) as well as machine learning and data science (Kaggle 2019).

 The shift in emphasis toward strategic innovation and economic competitiveness has resonated in particular in recent thinking about China, including a focus on the talent nexus.
 Zwetsloot et al. (2021) is one recent analysis comparing the STEM PhD pipelines of the United States and China.
-Figure 1 documents that since around 2005, China has consistently produced more STEM PhDs than the US, with a gap that has widened - and, based on current enrollment patterns, is projected to continue to widen - over time.
-If international students are excluded from the US count, Chinese STEM PhD graduates would outnumber their US counterparts more than three-to-one.
+Figure 1 documents that since around 2005, China has consistently produced more STEM PhDs than the United States, with a gap